-For both laboratories, samples received are then validated against the submittal sheet so that laboratory technicians can verify that no sample is missing.
-The samples are then registered and stored as soon as possible.
+Since January 2020, channel samples and muck samples from Westwood are shipped to Techni-Lab SGB Abitibi Inc ("TL") for underground grade control.For all laboratories, samples received are then validated against the submittal sheet so that laboratory technicians can verify that no sample is missing.
+The samples are then registered and stored before analysis.

-Official written procedures are made available at ALS to ensure the consistency of sample preparation and assaying techniques.
-All assay results are manually recorded by a laboratory technician in a server database.
+Official written procedures are made available at ALS, TL and LE to ensure the consistency of sample preparation and assaying techniques.